 The Property Acquisition and Disposition Division (PADD) encourages vacant and/or abandoned property owners to rehabilitate and/or occupy their properties.
 PADD acquires vacant, abandoned and deteriorated properties through negotiated friendly sale, eminent domain, donation, or tax sale foreclosure, when owners are unwilling or unable to maintain their properties.
 PADD also disposes of properties in inventory by selling them to individuals or developers to be rehabilitated into high-quality affordable and market-rate single-family and/ or multi-family for-sale or rental housing in District neighborhoods.

 For DHCD, the activities of this Division create affordable homeownership and rental opportunities for low- and moderate-income households.
 Grantees must counsel these households as they qualify for, and occupy these new homeownership and rental units.
 DHCD seeks one or more organizations which will provide counseling or training services for affordable units made available through PADD.
-Many of the properties in this program are converted to condominiums or cooperative developments.
-Therefore, grantees may be asked to conduct co-op and condo Board training, and property management training, as well as individual homeownership counseling.

 Because PADD units are not produced through a traditional homebuyer program, an intensive marketing and outreach effort to our target population will be required of grantees.
 Counseling services will also involve conducting income certifications and re-certifications for purposes of admission and continuing participation in this program.
 Income certifications are expected to be conducted under a uniform process prescribed by the Department.
 For PADD, grantees must ensure that program participants understand that income, or occupancy, restrictions apply to their unit.
-Such restrictions for, or prohibitions against, subleasing, (3) potential rent increases, and (4) resale restrictions.
+Such restrictions may include, but would not be limited to: (1) the specific affordability period; (2) conditions for, or prohibitions against, subleasing; (3) potential rent increases; and (4) resale restrictions.
 The specific unit covenant terms will be communicated to stakeholders by the Department, but grantees must facilitate communication with stakeholders.